verhovsky/books-futures-explained/src/7_conclusion.md

 What about CPU intensive tasks?
 Right now they'll prevent our executor thread from progressing an handling events.
 Could you create a thread pool and create a method to send such tasks to the thread pool instead together with a Waker which will wake up the executor thread once the CPU intensive task is done?

 In both `async_std` and `tokio` this method is called `spawn_blocking`, a good place to start is to read the documentation and the code thy use to implement that.

+## Building a better exectuor

+Right now, we can only run one and one future.
+Most runtimes has a `spawn` function which let's you start off a future and `await` it later so you can run multiple futures concurrently.

+As I'm writing this [@stjepan](https://github.com/stjepang) is writing a blog series about implementing your own executors, and he just released a post on how to accomplish just this you can visit [here](https://stjepang.github.io/2020/01/31/build-your-own-executor.html).
+He knows what he's talking about so I recommend following that.

+In the [bonus_spawn]() branch of the example repository you can also find an extremely simplified (and worse) way of accomplishing the same in only a few lines of code.

 ## Further reading